yiyang-gt/entity-link/README.md

-On improving entity linking on Twitter (MSR project -Summer 2014)
+On improving entity linking on Twitter